-BSAD 387 - Business Database Management Systems 3 hours
+BSAD 387 - Business Database Management Systems

 Introduction to database management systems in business.
 Database design concepts, query languages for database applications (such as SQL and QBE), major types of database systems, and data management.
-Prerequisites: (BSAD 157 or ACCT 368) AND Major in Business Administration or Accounting.
+Prerequisites: (BSAD 157 with a minimum grade of C or BSAD 357) AND Major in Business Administration or Accounting.
+Junior or senior status required.

-BSAD 400 - Internship 3-15 hours
+BSAD 400 - Internship

 On-the-job experience with public accounting firms, private business and industry, or governmental agencies.
 By arrangement.
 Students must have a 3.0 overall grade point average and have junior status at the time of the internship experience.
+A maximum of 12 internship hours can be applied to the free electives in the Business Administration degree.
 Prerequisites: Major in Business Administration or Accounting.